📖This article is part of the complete guide to Property photo editing. What Is Property Photo Editing, and Which Option Is Right for You?

 Lucas Correia is the CEO & Founder of

 RealVision AI.
 With over a decade of experience in real estate technology and AI, Lucas has helped thousands of real estate professionals improve their listing photography through cutting-edge AI solutions.
-He regularly consults with top-producing agents on visual marketing strategy.
+He regularly consults with top-producing agents on visual marketing strategy and has been featured in multiple industry publications for his work on AI-driven real estate tools.
+When he's not working on AI models, he's testing new techniques with agents across the country to understand what actually moves the needle on listing performance.